Bande dessinée: Comics from other European countries

 Despite the large number of local publications, the French and Belgian editors release numerous adaptations of comics from all over the world.
-In particular these include other European publications, from countries such as, most conspicuously, Italy with Guido Crepax, Hugo Pratt and Milo Manara among many others, and to a somewhat lesser degree Spain, with Daniel Torres, and Argentina, with Alberto Breccia, Héctor Germán Oesterheld and José Antonio Muñoz.
-Some well-known German (Andreas, Matthias Schultheiss), Swiss (Derib, Job, Cosey, Zep, Enrico Marini) and Polish (Grzegorz Rosinski) authors work almost exclusively for the Franco-Belgian market and their publishers such as Glénat and, most conspicuously, Le Lombard.
-Likewise, the French naturalized Yugoslav Enki Bilal worked exclusively for French publishers Dargaud and subsequently Les Humanoïdes Associés, whereas Dutch graphic novelist Paul Teng has, after his career failed to take off in his native country, first worked for Casterman before switching to Le Lombard and subsequently to Dargaud.
+In particular these include other European publications, from countries such as, most conspicuously, Italy (Guido Crepax, Hugo Pratt, and Milo Manara among many others), and to a somewhat lesser degree Spain (Daniel Torres), and Argentina (Alberto Breccia, Héctor Germán Oesterheld, and José Antonio Muñoz).
+Some well-known German (Andreas, Matthias Schultheiss), Swiss (Derib, Job, Cosey, Zep, Enrico Marini), and Polish (Grzegorz Rosiński) authors work almost exclusively for the Franco-Belgian market and their publishers such as Glénat and, most conspicuously, Le Lombard.
+Likewise, the French naturalised Yugoslav Enki Bilal worked exclusively for French publishers Dargaud and subsequently Les Humanoïdes Associés, whereas Dutch graphic novelist Paul Teng has, after his career failed to take off in his native country, first worked for Casterman before switching to Le Lombard and subsequently to Dargaud.